hlissner/.vim/README.md

     <leader>ig

-## [vim-php-namespace]
-Inserts "use" statements and expands class names into their fully qualified names.

-    <leader>u       Inserts use statement
-    <leader>e       Expands to FQN

 ## [vim-preview]
 Tools to preview markup files like markdown, rdoc, textile and rst while you're editing them, by compiling them into html and opening them in your